First Drive: Audi e-Tron Has Undeserved Black-Eye

 The standard panoramic sunroof eats up more than an inch of headroom, but there’s still plenty of space – leg, seat, shoulder and head – for five people.

-Thick and supportive seats are sheathed in leather and, in rent, heated and ventilated.
-IF it should be wrapped in leather it is, and a genuine walnut insert splits the dash lengthwise.
+Thick and supportive seats are sheathed in leather and, in front, heated and ventilated.
+If it should be wrapped in leather it is, and a genuine walnut insert splits the dash lengthwise.
 A pair of center-mounted touchscreens provide controls and displays for the infotainment and climate systems as well as Audi’s MMI driver interface.

 The e-Tron doesn’t use a shift lever.
 Instead, a elevated hand-rest in the center console ends on the driver’s side in a thumb-switch that engages reverse, park, and the two forward drive modes – normal and sport.